Homecoming Celebration to Be Held for Twin Tiers Veterans, Public Encouraged to Attend

 According to the US Department of Veterans Affairs, "we are losing 372 veterans per day and only 620,000 of the 16 million Americans who served in World War II were alive in 2016."
 According to the National Veterans Foundation, "5.7 million Americans served during the Korean War, and today there are still approximately over 2.25 million Korean war veterans still alive. "

-On Saturday, May 12, 2018, 60 World War II, Korean, and Vietnam veterans from the Twin Tiers will take a flight to Washington, DC through the Twin Tiers Honor Flight, a hub of the Honor Flight Network, a non-profit organization, which honors America’s veterans with trips to see their war memorials in Washington, DC.
+On Saturday, October 6, 2018, more than 50 World War II, Korean, and Vietnam veterans from the Twin Tiers will take the trip if a lifetime to Washington, DC through the Twin Tiers Honor Flight, a hub of the Honor Flight Network, a non-profit organization, which honors America’s veterans with these trips to see their war memorials in Washington, DC.

-While in Washington, D.C., veterans will visit the Vietnam Wall, the Korean War Memorial, the Lincoln Memorial, Arlington National Cemetery, and the WWII Memorial, among other sights.
+While in Washington, D.C., our veterans will visit the Vietnam Wall, the Airforce Memorial, Lincoln Memorial, Arlington National Cemetery, and the WWII Memorial, among other sights.

-Many of the veterans who will be taking this trip didn't receive a hero's welcome home when they returned from war and so mark your calendar for the late evening of Saturday, May 12, 2018 because you and your family are invited to gather at the Greater Binghamton Airport to clap and cheer as our veterans depart the plane following their trip.
+Many of the veterans who will be taking this trip didn't receive a hero's welcome home when they returned from war so many years ago and so, the Twin Tiers Honor Flight encourages you to carve out a little time in your calendar for the evening of Sunday, October 7, 2018 to gather at the American Legion Post 1645 which is located at 177 Robinson Street in Binghamton to clap and cheer as our veterans depart the busses following their trip.
 You're welcome to wear patriotic colored clothing, to bring American flags to wave, and to make homemade signs if you'd like.

-This is a video of a Twin Tiers Honor Flight Homecoming at the Greater Binghamton Airport from a few years ago and it would be phenomenal if a homecoming of this magnitude could be recreated for this and each future returning Honor Flight trip.
+This is a video of a Twin Tiers Honor Flight Homecoming at the Greater Binghamton Airport from earlier this year and it would be phenomenal if a homecoming of this magnitude could be recreated for this and each future returning Honor Flight trip.